pinskylab/pinskylab_methods/analysis/add_ddocent.md

-Based on the previous steps taken, at this point there should be a working directory called "samples" that contains all of the renamed output of process_radtags.
+Based on the previous steps taken, at this point there should be a working directory called "samples" that contains all of the renamed output of process_radtags in the format of APCL_L3041.fq.gz.

 1. Copy in reference.fasta from original dataset